kayrunm/polybind/README.md

 }
 ```

+**Note:** Polybind requires that your models are registered in `Relation::morphMap()`.

 ### Type hinting

 Polybind allows you to hint the types of model that a route accepts, either with union/intersection types or even with
 interfaces.
 If Polybind resolves a model that doesn't match the type that you have type hinted, it will throw a
 `TBD` exception.
+If you don't use any type hinting in your controller method, Polybind will allow any Model to be
+resolved.

-Here's an example of type-hinting with an interface:
+Here's an example of type hinting with an interface:
 ```php
 // MyController.php